shreevatsa/site/_posts/2018-03-08-git-repo-size.md

 Why does my Git repository take up so much space?

 If you look inside your `.git` directory, the bulk of the space is probably taken by the `.objects` directory.[^LFS] What is inside it?
 Here is a script that may help you discover which files, aggregated over their entire history, contribute the most to the size of your repository.

+[^LFS]: Maybe not if you're using Git Large File Storage (LFS), but then the space used inside the `.git/lfs` is easier to explain: each file

 (Skip straight to the [script](#program), or see [example usage](#example-usage).)